Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/testing.rst

    by the host environment and is therefore not suitable for unit tests.

 Now we need to check if the function succeeded and verify the resulting state and actions.
-In our case the state should be still be intact and it should just produce the action for accepting the GTU.
+In our case the state should remain intact and the function produce only the action for accepting the GTU.

 .. code-block:: rust